fz172/fanfly/_posts/2026-08-12-underseat_cover_plates_part2.md

 - Installed the plate on the airplane.

 Pilot side:

-- Fitted the plate to align all screws and rivnut holes.
-- Glued the carpet onto the metal.
-- The rest will be done tomorrow.

 - Adjusted the plate to align all screws and rivnut holes.
 - Glued the carpet to the metal plate.